awsdocs/aws-java-developer-guide-v2/doc_source/examples-cloudwatch-publish-custom-metrics.rst

 ==========================

-To publish your own metric data, call the |cwclient|'s :methodname:`putMetricData` method with a :aws-java-class-prev:`PutMetricDataRequest <services/cloudwatch/model/PutMetricDataRequest>`.
-The :classname:`PutMetricDataRequest` must include the custom namespace to use for the data, and information about the data point itself in a :aws-java-class-prev:`MetricDatum
+To publish your own metric data, call the |cwclient|'s :methodname:`putMetricData` method with a :aws-java-class:`PutMetricDataRequest <services/cloudwatch/model/PutMetricDataRequest>`.
+The :classname:`PutMetricDataRequest` must include the custom namespace to use for the data, and information about the data point itself in a :aws-java-class:`MetricDatum
 <services/cloudwatch/model/MetricDatum>` object.

 .. note:: You cannot specify a namespace that begins with "AWS/".
 Namespaces that begin with